 - Refund regarding cancellation:

-- The refund is not limited to the scenario mentioned.
-Refund requests are subject to the discretion of the Church administrator.
+- The Refund is not limited to the scenarios mentioned above.
+Refund requests are subject to the discretion of the administrative leadership of the Church.
 Refund shall be treated on a case to case basis.

-- If a refund is granted and approved, expect it to be refunded by the first week of the following Month as we do our Banking Transactions every first week of the month.
-Provide us with your Banking details or Money transfer details for the refund.
+- If a refund is granted and approved, expect it to be refunded back in the next 10 to 15 business days.
+Provide us with your bank account or remittance details for the refund.

 These policies and guidelines may change without prior notice.